 The Wall Outlet (WO) is the signal transfer point for TV and radio signals (both digital and analog).
 It is connected to a downstream TV port on the NIU.

-WRO Basic TV (ROTV - Analogue Signal)
+Wyre WRO Basic TV (ROTV - Analogue Signal)

-This section provides a high-level network and service architecture overview of the Basic TV Wholesale Reference Offer.
+This section provides a high-level network and service architecture overview of the Wyre Basic TV Wholesale Reference Offer.
 It shows how the distribution of the analogue TV signals fits in the overall architecture referenced in section 3 above in this document.